offa/stm32-eth/README.md

 ## • Experimental Branches

-There are following *experimental* branches, these require appropriate compiler support.
+There are following *experimental* branches:

 ###### cpp17